-• Firmware version 3.3.10 or later is NOT compatible with pre-3.3.10 firmware versions in terms of the cascading feature so all devices in the cascading chain must run version 3.3.10 or later.

-Alternative: You can also choose to have the USB-cascading chain run any pre-3.3.10 firmware.
-The disadvantage is that you will not benefit from the latest software enhancements and features.

-To upgrade an existing USB-cascading chain from a firmware version older than 3.3.10, you must start from the last slave device and so on until the master device.
-See Upgrade Sequence in an Existing Cascading Chain (on page 415).
+- Firmware version 3.3.10 or later is NOT compatible with pre-3.3.10 firmware versions in terms of the cascading feature so all Raritan devices in the cascading chain must run version 3.3.10 or later. - Alternative: You can also choose to have the USB-cascading chain comprising Raritan devices run any pre-3.3.10 firmware.
+The disadvantage is that you will not benefit from the latest software enhancements and features. - To upgrade an existing Raritan USB-cascading chain from a firmware version older than 3.3.10, you must start from the last slave device and so on until the master device.
+See Upgrade Sequence in an Existing Cascading Chain (on page 453).